vascocajada/vue_product_page/README.md

 # vue_product_page

-Vue Product Page is a vue sample application that can be used to display a product list for a e-commerce platform.
+Vue Product Page is a vue sample application that can be used to display a product list for an E-commerce platform.

-It was written for a website that sells mattresses and the backend code is not included because it is not open-source.
+It was written for a website that sells mattresses and the backend code is not included in this repository.

 The purpose of this repository is to serve as a showcase of code written by [vascocajada](https://github.com/vascocajada).